singularityhub/singularityhub-docs/_posts/2021-04-10-going-read-only.md

 will be working as before, so no changes would be required to your scripts for already existing images. singularity-hub.org will continue to exist as a static, archival registry.

 ## Alternatives
+While it could be possible to again provide builders for Singularity Hub, there are no plans to do this at this time.
+The following options are available if you want to continue building:
 - Deploy your own [Singularity Registry Server (sregistry)](https://singularityhub.github.io/sregistry/)
 - Build a Docker image and pull down to Singularity with the `docker://` unique resource identifier.
 You kill two birds with one stone.
 - Build and upload Singularity images to GitHub releases: see https://github.com/singularityhub/singularity-deploy